-- When you get up, take the rice and the levain out of the fridge to warm up before being used in the dough.
+2. Take the rice out of the fridge to warm up before being used in the dough.

-- Once the autolyse is done, add the salt, the yogurt, the honey, and the levain to the bowl.
+4. Once the autolyse is done and the levain is ready, add the salt, the yogurt, the honey, the rice mixture, and the levain to the bowl.
 Mix on speed one for a minute to integrate everything, then mix on speed 2 for 9 minutes.

-- Do 2 sets of stretches and folds at 30 minute intervals and then 2 sets of sleepy ferret folds at 45 minute intervals, and then let the dough rise to about 30%.
+6. Do 2 sets of coil folds at 30 minute intervals and then more 2 sets at 45 minute intervals, and then let the dough rise to about 30%.
 It should have irregular bubbles visible through the sides of the container and bubbles on top as well.

 7. Tip the dough out on a bare counter, sprinkle the top with flour and divide into portions of ~800 g.
 Round out the portions into rounds with a dough scraper and let rest 30 minutes on the counter.